Wix vs Shopify vs Squarespace — The Essential Comparison

 As with dropshipping, Shopify is the winner when it comes to apps and integrations (add-ons that enhance the basic functionality of your website or store).

-There is a huge range of apps in the Shopify app store (13,000+), making the Wix and Squarespace app offerings look pretty modest by comparison (you’ll find 782 apps in the Wix app market, and just 41 in Squarespace’s).
+There is a huge range of apps in the Shopify app store (13,000+), making the Wix and Squarespace app offerings look pretty modest by comparison.

-One thing worth noting here that although on the whole this gives Shopify an edge, it also highlights the fact that in some cases, Shopify relies more than the other two platforms on the addition of apps to gain key functionality.
+I feel it’s worth highlighting something important here, however: although on the whole, Shopify’s massive app library this gives the platform an ‘extensibility’ edge, it also highlights the fact that in quite a lot of cases, Shopify relies more than the other two platforms on the addition of apps to gain key functionality.

 For example, selling digital downloads, adding fully-featured data capture forms and removing tight limits on product options all require the addition of Shopify apps; in the other platforms, these are built-in features.